mbolotov/intellij-cypress/README.md

 1. Chrome is only supported.
 Plugin will automatically add '-b chrome' option to the command line.
 2. In some rare cases IDE can't map sources correctly so breakpoints will not hit in this case.
 Use <b>debugger</b> statement to suspend the execution
+3. IDE need some time (usually less than a second) to attach breakpoints to Chrome.
+So your breakpotins could not be hit when test case executed fast.

 #### Fast test restart ([Pro version](https://plugins.jetbrains.com/plugin/13987-cypress-pro) only)
 Starting version <b>1.2.1</b>, plugin is able to reuse a running Cypress instance to restart the test fast.<br>